mlochbaum/BQN/problems.md

 ## Solved problems

 Problems that existed in mainstream APL or a transitional BQN that have in my opinion been put to rest (while in some cases introducing new problems).
 Listed in reverse chronological order by time solved, by my recollection.

+### Array reductions are annoying
+There are really three kinds of reduction a BQN programmer might want to use.
+- `𝔽´` Apply the function between elements of a list (Lisp).
+- `𝔽˝` Apply it between major cells of an array (SHARP).
+- `𝔽¨˝` Apply it between elements of an array, enclosing results to get a new array (NARS).

+BQN bounced between these some at first; eventually I decided it really needed two, with `𝔽˝` equivalent to `𝔽´<˘`.
+The last requires two symbols, but they can always be used together as a unit, so I think this is no longer annoying.

 ### "Modifier" and "composition" terminology
 1-modifiers and 2-modifiers used to be called "modifiers" and "compositions", respectively, and sometimes "operators" collectively.
 The new names are much better, although they do leave a disconnect between the names for modifiers, and those for their inputs—"operands".